Cray-HPE/cray-pre-install-toolkit/suse/x86_64/cray-pre-install-toolkit-sle15sp3/root/root/bin/README.md

 The scripts located at `/root/bin` are bound to the LiveCD, these assist with environment setup for first or subsequent reuse of the LiveCD.

+## BIOS / Bootstrap Helpers

+These scripts control the BIOS of the CRAY non-compute-nodes for configuring plan-of-record BIOS (to the extent that it can be).

+> `bios-baseline.sh`

+The main run script, targets all known BMCs in `/etc/dnsmasq.d/statics.conf` and `/etc/hosts`.

+This script can run on a non-compute-node or a pre-install-toolkit environment.

+> `bios-hpe-baseline.ini`

+The main configuration script.
+Anything in here must match what's in the target.

 ## CSI Scripts

 These scripts pre-date the cray-site-init tool, they exist today to help offline or remote-environments